-Where sufficient competent resource is not available within the Project Team, the Project Team should establish how this may be addressed (such as training, mentoring, external support) and evaluate the effectiveness of any action.
+Where sufficient competent resource is not available within the Delivery Team, the Delivery Team should establish how this may be addressed (such as training, mentoring, external support) and evaluate the effectiveness of any action.
 Documentary evidence of competence shall be retained as part of the Environmental Case.

 1.2.5.
 Stakeholders and Communication (EMP02, GMP01 and GMP03)